pluralsight/guides/draft/front-end-javascript/building-a-redux-application-with-angular-2-part-2/article.md

 };

  ```

+From the code we have we can conclude that a module of the state has to export:
+ 1. A reducer function
+ 2. An interface that describes how the state looks like.

-### Implementing the Meta Reducer
+### Creating a Meta Reducer

 With the actions and the reducer adapted to the new standards, it is time to implement the Meta reducer.
-This is done by using `combineReducers`.
+If each of the reducer modules represent table in a database, the meta reducer `State` interface represents the database schema and the meta `reducer` function itself represents the database itself

+.
+To have a clearer idea what happens behind the scenes in a Meta Reducer, we need to first look into the implementation of `combineReducers`.

 #### combineReducers